Best Supplements for Respiratory Health Support: A Research-Backed Guide for Every Stage

 Why does infection deplete vitamin C so dramatically?
 Your immune system burns through ascorbic acid at an extraordinary rate when fighting pathogens.
 White blood cells—the frontline soldiers of your immune response—concentrate vitamin C at levels 80 times higher than plasma.
 When they mobilize en masse, your body's vitamin C stores can plummet within days.

 N-acetylcysteine (NAC) becomes crucial during the recovery phase for its unique dual action.
 It serves as both a precursor to glutathione (your body's master antioxidant) and a direct mucolytic agent that thins mucus.
 BioAbsorb's NAC supplement provides 600 mg per capsule, supporting glutathione synthesis during the recovery process.
-A comprehensive review published in Trials noted that NAC at 1200 mg daily improved respiratory symptoms and reduced inflammatory markers in patients recovering from exacerbations.

 Here's an example that brings this to life: researchers studying post-viral recovery protocols in Rome found that combining liposomal vitamin C with targeted amino acids showed positive results within just 30 days for patients struggling with persistent post-infection symptoms.
 The liposomal delivery proved essential—these patients needed tissue saturation, not just circulating vitamin C.